wdv4758h/vimscript-handbooks/d.conway/stve.markdown

     "Center every line from five above the current line to five below it...
     :-5,+5center

-You can type :help cmdline-ranges in any Vim session to learn more about this facility.
+You can type `:help cmdline-ranges` in any Vim session to learn more about this facility or go to the [last part](#command-line-ranges) of the book.

 In the case of the `call` command, specifying a range causes the requested function to be called repeatedly: once for each line in the